 A: The committee uses criteria spelled out in its publicly available manual to determine which at-large teams make the NCAA tournament.
-First, only teams with a winning percentage of .500 or better that have played at least 20 games against Division I teams are eligible for consideration.
-Those eligible teams are compared against each other and ordered by the number of comparisons they win.
+First, only teams with a winning percentage of .500 or better that have played at least 20 games against Division I teams are eligible to be an at-large selection.
+All teams are are compared against each other and ordered by the number of comparisons they win.
 That process is mimicked by USCHO’s PairWise Rankings, about which a full explanation is available here.
 The committee maintains its own rankings, but, to the best of our knowledge, when one sees the PairWise Rankings, it sees essentially the same data the committee sees.

 Q: Is choosing the field based on the opinion of the committee at all?